ajkluber/model_builder/docs/things_to_do.rst

 3. Allow options for sidechain volumes for CACB model.
 Either all the same or flavored.
 DONE

 4. Allow for topol format to use with gmx, SBM hack.
+DONE